Daniiiconladdidonkeykonghy/Daniiiconladdidonkeykonghy/README.md

 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate with: nobody i'm solitary 💔 (joke)
 - 📫 How to reach me: discord Yah💀#3124 if you want a project or want to collaborate with me conctat me
+- ⚠ ALL MY CODE IS IN ITALIAN ⚠